Non-synchronous rotation on Europa driven by ocean currents: Discussions

+A surprising result of our model is that the torque calculated by the ocean model is negative and thus decreases the ice shell rotation rate relative to the synchronous rotation case.
+This is in contrast to the effect of tidal forcing which tends to increase the rotation rate \cite{Hoppa-Greenberg-Geissler-et-al-1999:rotation}.
+It has been shown that tectonic crack orientations can equally well be explained by retrograde NSR as by prograde NSR \cite{Sarid-Greenberg-Hoppa-et-al-2004:crack}, so either possibility is currently viable based on existing observations.

-\paragraph{Future spacecraft observations} One way of detecting NSR is to look for offsets between the predicted and observed location of the terminator (the line separating the daylight and night side)\cite{Hoppa-Greenberg-Geissler-et-al-1999:rotation}.
-Some of the best {\em Galileo} images of the terminator have a resolution of 0.4~km\cite{Hoppa-Greenberg-Geissler-et-al-1999:rotation}.
+One way of detecting NSR is to look for offsets between the predicted and observed location of the terminator (the line separating the daylight and night side) \cite{Hoppa-Greenberg-Geissler-et-al-1999:rotation}.
+Some of the best {\em Galileo} images of the terminator have a resolution of 0.4~km \cite{Hoppa-Greenberg-Geissler-et-al-1999:rotation}.
 Future spacecraft observations are likely to have resolutions significantly better than this.
-Assuming a time interval of 30~years between the {\em Galileo} observations and future imaging campaigns, a terminator location with a precision of 0.4~km implies that an NSR period of about $7\times10^5$~years (drift rate of 15~m/yr) would be marginally detectable, larger than our estimate for the slowest icy-shell drift.
+Assuming a time interval of 30~years between the {\em Galileo} observations and future imaging campaigns, a terminator location with a precision of 0.4~km implies that an NSR period of about $7\times10^5$~years (drift rate of 15~m~yr$^{-1}$) would be marginally detectable, larger than our estimate for the slowest ice-shell drift of $\sim$30~m~yr$^{-1}$.

+The model we developed for the ice shell drift is highly simplified.
+Moreover, it relies on the oceanic general circulation model we use, whose parameters are partially based on Earth's ocean parameters (like the vertical viscosity and linear drag coefficient) and hence uncertain in the context of Europa.
+While we have demonstrated that the general conclusion of retrograde drift is insensitive to some of the main model parameters (like the linear drag), one cannot rule out the possibility that sensitivity to the ocean model setup and other parameters (such as the distribution of bottom heating) won't cause an opposite drift, implying a non-negligible uncertainty in the magnitude and sign of our estimated drift velocity.

+Another effect that was not included in the proposed model is the effect of a tidal phase lag on the drift of the ice shell.
+Such a lag would impose an additional torque tending to spin the satellite up \cite{Goldreich-Mitchell-2010:elastic}.
+However, the size of the lag for Europa is expected to be small, $\rm < 0.3^\circ$ for a shell thickness $<$30~km \cite{Moore-Schubert-2000:tidal}, and as a result, we estimate this torque to be smaller than the ocean torque, although certainly not negligible.
+See the Supplementary Material for an estimate of this torque and additional discussion.